NameBright/DomainApiClientExamples/README.md

 ------------
 Use the following examples to get started with NameBright's Domain API:

-* Soap.Net: a .NET WCF client application containing proxy code generated from Domain API WSDL.
-This also includes sample WCF code for retrieving and using OAuth2 tokens.
 * BashCurl: a bash shell script which uses curl to interact with Domain API's REST endpoint.